Connect with others who understand.

 Blood Clotting Problems

-Cancer often leads to blood clots, which can prevent blood from flowing through veins and arteries.
-When a person develops serious blood clots, it is known as venous thromboembolism (VTE).
+A blood clot can prevent blood from flowing through veins and arteries.
+When a person develops serious blood clots, it’s known as venous thromboembolism (VTE).
+VTEs that occur in the blood vessels of the lungs are called pulmonary embolisms.

-PH as a Treatment Side Effect
+PH as a Side Effect of Lung Cancer Treatment

 Radiation Therapy

+There are several ways radiation therapy may lead to PH.
 In some cases, radiation treatments damage blood vessels.
 This can lead to a condition called pulmonary veno-occlusive disease (PVOD), in which small veins in the lungs become blocked.
 PVOD is a type of group 1 PAH.
 People who have undergone radiation treatments sometimes develop PVOD several years later.

-Radiation therapy may also lead to heart abnormalities, which could cause group 2 PH.
+Radiation therapy may also lead to heart problems, which could cause group 2 PH.
 Additionally, people who receive multiple radiation treatments to the chest can develop lung tissue damage, which sometimes leads to group 3 PH.

 Chemotherapy